 A. Creating Isomorphic Applications

-The combination of React.JS and Node.JS allows developers to build isomorphic applications.
+The combination of React.js and Node.JS allows developers to build isomorphic applications.
 Isomorphic, or universal, applications are those that can run both on the server and the client.
 This not only enhances performance by reducing the load on the server but also improves SEO as search engines can easily crawl the content.

 B. Seamless Data Flow with GraphQL